ezza/fivehundred/README.md

 - AI bids over its partner when it doesn't need to to win the trick
 - AI leads trumps after it knows only it and it's partner have trumps left
 - Websockets!
+- Running specs currently requires db seeds to be loaded in test env